 Applications are separated into a few major sections: eCommerce, communication, marketing, social, and site tools.
-With over 350 apps available, this isn’t the biggest such market out there, but for most needs, that will be more than enough.
+With over 350 Weebly and third-party apps available, this isn't the biggest such market out there, but for most needs, that will be more than enough.

 The free apps (of which there are about 40) will mostly focus on website editing, offering various content display features.
 You know, tables, animations, boxes, that sort of thing.

 But there are also going to be some great free, premium, and freemium apps related to more business-specific manners.

 Using Weebly’s app market, you can easily show live sale notifications, accept donations, and even do print-on-demand with Printful, meaning that you can sell merchandise with your designs on it, letting the platform do all the printing and shopping on your behalf.

 Overall, I found Weebly's app market to be quite solid.
 There's a good bunch of applications available, and they both improve on Weebly's website building platform, giving the users access to more and better business features.

 Weebly SEO and blogging

 Surprisingly well.
 Weebly has a dedicated SEO option for every single page.
 With it, you can add meta descriptions and keywords, as well as header and footer code.

 In addition to helping with SEO, this means that you can use optimize the website to work with most of the top analytics tools – like Google Analytics and Microsoft Clarity.